riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 -  All 16b instructions map directly into a longer 32b instruction.

-BOOM re-uses the front-end design from Rocket, a 5-stage in-order core.
+BOOM re-uses the Front-end design from Rocket, a 5-stage in-order core.
-BOOM then takes instructions returning (the *fetch packet*) from the Rocket front-end, quickly decodes the instructions for branch prediction, and pushes the *fetch packet* into the *Fetch Buffer*.
+BOOM then takes instructions returning (the Fetch Packet) from the Rocket Front-end, quickly decodes the instructions for branch prediction, and pushes the Fetch Packet into the Fetch Buffer.

 -  Increased decoding complexity (e.g., operands can now move around).

 -  Finding *where* the instruction begins.

--  Removing :math:`+4` assumptions throughout the code base, particularly with branch handling.
+-  Removing +4 assumptions throughout the code base, particularly with branch handling.

 -  Unaligned instructions, in particular, running off cache lines and